 In 1990 Father Jaki was appointed as a Honorary Member (i.e. one of the members not directly engaged in scientific research) of the Pontifical Academy of Sciences, whose headquarters is located inside the Vatican Gardens.
 Father Jaki participated in almost all the plenary meetings of the Academy afterwards.
 The picture shows him in 2008, with Werner Arber, a Nobel Laureate in Medicine, then Vice-Presidente, and afterwards, up to the year 2017, President of the Academy.
 The interventions of Father Jaki to the Pontifical Academy of Sciences were published posthumously in 2011, under the title Lectures in the Vatican Gardens .
 As an example we can recall his contribution on the unpredictability of science.
 Science is capable of making accurate predictions about the surrounding world, but it is not able to predict its own evolution.
 The motto of the Pontifical Academy of Sciences is Deus scientiarum Dominus, i.e. “God is the Lord of the sciences”.

 Father Jaki was in contact with several Nobel Laureates, and with some of them he was also a personal friend.
 There are traces of this correspondence, for example congratulations by Arno Penzias when Father Jaki received the Templeton Prize.
-We can also mention Sir John Eccles, and Peter Weinberg.
+We can also mention Sir John Eccles, and Steven Weinberg.
 In the correspondence of Father Jaki there are also letters from Jérôme Lejeune and Karl Popper.
 In 1976 Father Jaki was invited to a conference of Nobel Laureates held at Gustavus Adolphus College in Saint Peter, Minnesota.
-The acts, titled The Nature of the Physical Universe were published in 1979 by the publisher John Wiley .
+The proceedings, titled The Nature of the Physical Universe were published in 1979 by the publisher John Wiley .

 Father Jaki encouraged the translation into English of a number of works by authors such as Duhem and Gilson, but he also realized that some works worth knowing had become unobtainable, and decided to remedy this by founding a publishing house that could republish such works.
 This publishing company is called Real View Books and it is still in operation.
 The first book published was Anglican Difficulties , which reflects some conferences taught by Newman to convince his Anglican friends to overcome the difficulties that still prevented them from converting to Catholicism.
 Father Jaki’s “working method” was quite simple: for every new book to be published he found a benefactor who would pay out of pocket the live expenses of printing, in order to ensure the release of the book.
 About a hundred works of him are available today at the website of the publisher.
 The publishing house is physically hosted by a community of Dominican tertiaries, who dedicate their apostolate to the “good press”.
 They printed almost all the works of Father Jaki, starting from the early Nineties.
 The person who takes most active care of Real View Books is Dennis J. Musk, who was a friend and one of the main collaborators of Father Jaki.